 For a current take on the quintessential wedding look, seek out voluminous dresses with sculptural details.
 Copenhagen-based designer Cecilie Bahnsen offers dresses that are a masterclass in old-school femininity made modern – her tulle confections with puffed sleeves will make even the smallest ceremony feel like an expansive fairytale.
 Valentino’s A-line dress, covered in a cascade of delicate pink beading, pairs well with bouquets and negates the need for any accessories, while Alexander McQueen’s sleeveless, waterfall lace dress is exquisite in its contemporary elegance – the shorter hemline is perfect for showing off your shoes.

-For an up-to-date take on timeless styles, opt for a classic floor-skimming dress.
-Alex Perry’s white strapless gown in satin, with its sweetheart neckline and boned bodice, will allow you to channel subtle sophistication throughout the day.
-Slip dresses with fine straps in variations of silk – such as those found at Les Rêveries and Galvan – are a timeless choice.
-Elsewhere, Stella McCartney’s open-back, high-neck number, and Giambattista Valli’s ruffle-trimmed gown, put a contemporary twist on a demure silhouette for the modern bride.
+For an up-to-date take on timeless styles, opt for a classic ankle-skimming dress.
+Gabriela Hearst’s white strapless gown in satin, with its curved bodice and gently floating train, and Carolina Herrera’s long-sleeved, V-neck gown, will allow you to channel subtle sophistication throughout the day.
+Slip dresses with fine straps in variations of silk – such as those found at Anine Bing – are a timeless choice.
+Elsewhere, Johanna Ortiz’s sculptural one-shoulder ivory number, in a delicate crinkled crepe, and Retrofête’s halterneck maxi, crafted from chiffon and sequins, put a contemporary twist on a demure silhouette for the modern bride.

 The models featured in this story are not associated with NET-A-PORTER and do not endorse it or the products shown.